JaySoni1/PII-Redactor-Tool/README.md

 ## Implementation Overview
 The tool is built using React and designed to be simple and privacy-focused.
 It works in two ways: using regex for PII detection and also supports Gemini LLM for smarter results.

--Built with a clean React UI
+- Built with a clean React UI

--Detects emails, phone numbers, names, and addresses using regex -Shows original and redacted text side-by-side -Supports Gemini LLM for advanced detection
+- Detects emails, phone numbers, names, and addresses using regex

+- Shows original and redacted text side-by-side

+- Supports Gemini LLM for advanced detection

--Allows downloading redacted files as PDF
+- Allows downloading redacted files as PDF

--OCR for scanned PDFs/images (coming soon)
+- OCR for scanned PDFs/images (coming soon)

--DOC/DOCX file support (coming soon)
+- DOC/DOCX file support (coming soon)

 ## [Tool Workflow](https://excalidraw.com/#json=I2HaqDXQvDNa3D8beCU90,nSvE49cCl691GIUsF1SxJA)